 - Sudden urge to move your legs

-RLS can be caused by a wide variety of conditions, including:
+RLS can be caused by an existing underlying condition or a variety of conditions, including but not limited to:

 - Hormonal changes or imbalance